ARTIRL/LevelingBOT_LOL/README.md

 ### 4. Notes and Warnings

-- **Operating System Compatibility:** Currently, the bot only supports PCs with an English OS.
-If your OS is in another language, the bot may not function correctly.
+- **Operating System Compatibility:**If your OS is in another language, the bot may not function correctly.
 - **Screen Path Issue:** Ensure that all required files (including the League of Legends shortcut and the `Images` folder) are placed on your desktop.
 If your system uses a different language, this may cause issues.
 - **Risk of Banning:** While the bot is not currently detected by Vanguard, using third-party software always carries a risk of getting banned.
 Use the bot at your own risk.
 The developer is not responsible for any bans or penalties.
 - **Improvements :** The bot is open to requests of improvements, your feedback means a lot to the dev.
 Make sure to leave a star if the bot met your needs.